simgrid/simgrid/docs/source/Introduction.rst

    terminology, the application is an inert set of source files and binaries.
 To make it run, you have to describe how your application should be deployed on the simulated platform.
-You need to specify which process is mapped on which machine, along with their parameters :ref:`(more info) <scenario>`.
+You need to specify which process is mapped onto which machine, along with their parameters :ref:`(more info) <scenario>`.

  - The **Platform Models**.
 They describe how the simulated platform